-38. How do I get to Yosemite?
+39. How do I get to Yosemite?

-Volunteers will need to drive themselves and if coming out of state Volunteers must self-quarantine for 10 days before joining the crew.
-Find more information at https://covid19.ca.gov/travel/
+Volunteers will need to drive themselves, public transportation (YARTS) or the park shuttle system cannot reliably deliver volunteers to their remote camp or work site.
+Volunteers must follow the current travel guidelines before joining the crew in the park.
+Find more information at https://covid19.ca.gov/travel

-39. How do I get to the park?
+40. How do I get to the park?

 From San Francisco/Bay Area:

 Distance: 195 mi /314 km; time: 4-5 hours

-Take I-580 east to I-205 east to Highway 120 east (Manteca)

-or Highway 140 east (Merced)
+Take I-580 east to I-205 east to Highway 120 east (Manteca) or Highway 140 east (Merced)